-On Feb 21st, Facebook announced that they will reconsider their policy in relation to visibility of any person who has passed away, profiles, photos and life events, even the profile search itself visibility to friends and non friends, not only that, Facebook will make a look back videos upon request for your loved ones.
+You can now delete or memorialize profiles, limit photos and life events privacy to only friends, limit profile search visibility to friends and non-friends, not only that, Facebook will make a look back videos upon request for your loved ones.

 Facebook says that they’re monitoring users’ feedback and some of the people who reach out to facebook are grieving the death of a friend or family member, and they usually ask for their loved one’s timeline to be memorialized.

-Today, Facebook is offering to create a special look back videos for persons whom passed away upon their loved ones’ requests.
+Today, Facebook is offering to create a special look back videos for persons who passed away upon their loved ones’ requests.

 You just need to fill a request to Facebook, and they will do it for you.